atmire/RIOXX/README.md

 authority.default.funderID is the ID of the default funder. authority.default.project is the name of the default project.

+### Edit funders page <a name="edit-funders-page"></a> ###

+An additional functionality to edit the funding of an already archived item has been added.
+This enables users with the proper rights to add or remove project and funder pairs from the item.

+This can be accessed on the "Edit item" page present in the user's context.
+This contains a new "Item Funding" tab that encompasses the addition and removal of project/funder.
+This does not however contain the assumption that a default funder and project should be used when no project/funder pair is given.
+It is the end-users responsibility to ensure the integrity of the item's metadata.

+The rest of this new page is used in the same way as the normal "ProjectStep" during submission.
+A user can select a project using the provided lookup button, which will also autocomplete the appropriate funder.
+If a user wants to enter a new project, he/she can enter one manually and add a funder using the lookup.
+(Empty values are prohibited during this addition as the default project/funder is disabled)

 ## license reference ali:license_ref<a name="license_ref"></a> ##

 The input forms customisations provide an input field to specify the license reference that is exposed by RIOXX.
 This input field uses metadata field rioxxterms.licenseref.uri to store the license reference.